thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - One paper entitled "Biomedical image classification based on a feature concatenation and ensemble of deep CNNs" has been published in **Journal of Ambient Intelligence and Humanized Computing**.

-- One paper entitled "MLSA-UNet: End-to-End multi-level spatial attention guided UNet for industrial defect segmentation" has been published in **ICIP2022**.
+- Three papers entitled "MLSA-UNet: End-to-End multi-level spatial attention guided UNet for industrial defect segmentation", "Masked face recognition via self-attention based local consistency regularization" and "Implicit shape biased few-shot learning for 3d object generalization" have been published in **ICIP2022**.

+- One Paper entitled "Multi-view 3D object retrieval leveraging the aggregation of view and instance attentive features" has been published in **Knowledge-Based Systems**.